The definitions and rules of interpretation in this condition apply in these terms and conditions.

 Search Engine Optimisation (SEO)

-- The Company cannot provide any guarantees of what organic search ranking the Customer will achieve within any given timeframe, nor can the Company make any guarantee that the Customer will receive more website traffic within any given time frame.
+- The Company cannot provide any guarantees of any organic search ranking the Customer will achieve within any given timeframe.

 - The Company does not provide time-stamped logs of the time spent on the SEO services.